Baggi24/slider/readme.txt

 If you think, that you found a bug in our [WordPress Responsive Slider](http://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.3.0 =
+**In the series of updates we continue to go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
+These are the major updates that had been implemented to Responsive Slider plugin in this new version.
+We strongly recommend to update the plugin.**

+* 1) Changed function names, defines and classnames to have unique prefixes
+* 2) Fixed the issue where the plugin was calling files remotely
+* 3) Made further code optimization in order to meet required WordPress coding standards
+* 4) Added nonces for all _POST, _GET requests to prevent unauthorized access
+* 5) Sanitize the user data and validated post/get calls of the plugin
+* 6) Edited wrong links of banners, now leading to the correct products in the back end.
+* 7) Fixed a bug that caused unexpected outputs when users tried to create a new slider
+* 8) Fixed CSS bugs in admin pages

 = 2.2.9 =
 * 1) Multiple major grammatical and phonetic review of description page.